Etale cohomology of diamonds: Set-theoretic bounds

 \section{Set-theoretic bounds}

 In this paper, we will have to deal with many ``large'' constructions.
 However, we want to avoid set-theoretic issues, and in particular want to avoid the use of universes.
-The cleanest way to handle this seems to be to fix a certain cut-off cardinal $\kappa$.
+For this reason, we will sometimes consider cutoff cardinals, but in the end take a limit over all possible cutoffs.